waymondo/activerecord-exclusive-arc/README.md

   rails generate exclusive_arc NAME [arc belongs_to1 belongs_to2 ...] [options]

 Options:
-  [--skip-namespace], [--no-skip-namespace]                              # Skip namespace (affects only isolated engines) [--skip-collision-check], [--no-skip-collision-check]                  # Skip collision check [--optional], [--no-optional]                                          # Exclusive arc is optional [--skip-foreign-key-constraints], [--no-skip-foreign-key-constraints]  # Skip foreign key constraints [--skip-foreign-key-indexes], [--no-skip-foreign-key-indexes]          # Skip foreign key partial indexes [--skip-check-constraint], [--no-skip-check-constraint]                # Skip check constraint
+  [--optional], [--no-optional]                                          # Exclusive arc is optional [--skip-foreign-key-constraints], [--no-skip-foreign-key-constraints]  # Skip foreign key constraints [--skip-foreign-key-indexes], [--no-skip-foreign-key-indexes]          # Skip foreign key partial indexes [--skip-check-constraint], [--no-skip-check-constraint]                # Skip check constraint

-Runtime options:
-  -f, [--force]                    # Overwrite files that already exist -p, [--pretend], [--no-pretend]  # Run but do not make any changes -q, [--quiet], [--no-quiet]      # Suppress status output -s, [--skip], [--no-skip]        # Skip files that already exist

 Adds an Exclusive Arc to an ActiveRecord model and generates the migration for it
 ```

 Notably, if you want to make an Exclusive Arc optional, you can use the `--optional` flag.
-This will adjust
+This will
-the definition in your `ActiveRecord` model and loosen both the validation and database check constraint so
+adjust the definition in your `ActiveRecord` model and loosen both the validation and database check
-that there can be 0 or 1 foreign keys set for the polymorphic association.
+constraint so that there can be 0 or 1 foreign keys set for the polymorphic reference.

 ### Compatibility

-Currently `activerecord-exclusive-arc` is tested against a matrix of Ruby 2.7 and 3.2, Rails 6.1 and 7.0, and
+Currently `activerecord-exclusive-arc` is tested against a matrix of:
+* Ruby 2.7 and 3.2
+* Rails 6.1 and 7.0
-`postgresql` and `sqlite3` database adapters.
+* `postgresql` and `sqlite3` database adapters

 ### Contributing